maxzheng/great-life-guide/README.md

 A Great Life Guide
 ==================

+> **Warning**: This guide will make you achieve 100% happiness and productivity every day for the rest of your life!

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
 This lists the steps to achieve that in a meaningful and sustainable way, so everyone can be happy and productive.